 If pre-receptive, then the patient needs more time (hours or days) of progesterone, so the progesterone is started earlier or the transfer is moved later.

-If post-receptive, then the WOI has already passed, so the recommendation would be to start the progesterone later or move the transfer earlierso as to allow doctors to transfer the embryo only at a point when the uterus is receptive to it.
+If post-receptive, the WOI has already passed, so the progesterone should be started later or move the transfer earlierso as to allow doctors to transfer the embryo only at a point when the uterus is receptive to it.